International-Soil-Radiocarbon-Database/ISRaD/Rpkg/cran-comments.md

                             user system elapsed
    ISRaD.getdata           1.849  0.267   7.416

-  * The examples that exceed 5s elapsed time are wrapped with \donttest
+  * The examples that consistently exceed 5s elapsed time are wrapped with \donttest

 ## Additional notes:
   * R CMD check run with "run_dont_test" set to TRUE and passed with no issues